 The rated capacity for the Deep River WTP is prescribed in Table 1: Rated Capacity in Section 1.0 "System Performance" of Schedule C to the MDWL.
 According to Table 1, the Deep River WTP is licensed to produce a not-to-exceed maximum daily volume of treated water of 13,638 cubic metres per day (m3/d) based on flow from the treatment subsystem (WTP) to the distribution system.

-The reported maximum daily volume flowing from the WTP to the distribution system, during the inspection period, was 5260 m3/d.
-This maximum volume was recorded in June 2021.
+The reported maximum daily volume flowing from the WTP to the distribution system, during the inspection period, was 4197.39 m3/d, 31% of the rated capacity.
+This maximum volume was recorded in June 2024.